loebi-ch/jquery-clock-timepicker/README.md

 Changelog
 ---------

+**Version 2.2.1**
+- Issue #9 perfectionated to select hour/minute part with mouse click.
+- Parse number settings as integer to prevent errors in calculations in case that a string is passed.
+- Pull request #11 from reclaimingmytime inserted.

 **Version 2.2.0**
 - Issue #7 fixed.
 Now this plugin works in both portrait and landscape mode on the mobile phone.